Kokkinisto is a simple slowly cooked stew featuring large chunks of beef cooked in a red wine and tomato sauce, proper comfort food!

 You have three cooking methods, which is the best?

 For me, this recipe is best made on the stovetop.
-This is because the sauce tends not to have the same body but they are both really tasty.
+This is because the sauce tends not to have the same body but they are all really tasty.

-However, neither the slow cooker or Instant Pot variants are poor relations.
+Neither the slow cooker nor Instant Pot variants are poor relations.

 Can I use fresh tomatoes?